Frequently Asked Questions

 Applicants will be required to submit evidence of one of the following as a part of their application for admission to our M.S. in the Department of Speech, Language and Hearing Sciences: ASHA Standard IV-A Requirement: Upon completion of degree requirements, applicants must have demonstrated knowledge of the biological sciences, physical sciences, statistics, and the social/behavioral sciences, in order to apply for the Certificate of Clinical Competence (CCC) from the American Speech-Language-Hearing Association (ASHA).
 The SFSU Department of Speech, Language and Hearing Sciences requires that courses in these areas be completed or enrolled in upon application to the graduate program, and must be verified in academic transcripts.
 Course syllabi may be requested as well to confirm fulfillment of ASHA Standard IV.

 According to ASHA’s 2020 Standards, acceptable courses in biological sciences should emphasize a content area related to human or animal sciences (e.g., biology, human anatomy and physiology, neuroanatomy and neurophysiology, human genetics, veterinary science).Acceptable courses in physical sciences must be physics or chemistry.
 Acceptable courses in social/behavioral sciences should include psychology, sociology, anthropology, or public health.
-A stand-along course in statistics is required.
+A stand-alone course in statistics is required.
 Research methodology courses in communication sciences and disorders (CSD) may not be used to satisfy the statistics requirement.
 A course in biological and physical sciences specifically related to CSD may not be applied for certification purposes to this category unless the course fulfills a university requirement in one of these areas.
 Please see details about ASHA Standard IV-A at this link: https://www.asha.org/certification/course-content-areas-for-slp-standar…

 Applicants who do not meet one of these requirements will be denied admission.